psy0rz/zfs_autobackup/README.md

   --allow-empty         If nothing has changed, still create empty snapshots.
                         (same as --min-change=0)
   --ignore-replicated   Ignore datasets that seem to be replicated some other
                         way.
 (No changes since lastest snapshot.
-Usefull for proxmox HA replication) --no-holds            Dont lock snapshots on the source.
-(Usefull to allow proxmox HA replication to switches nodes) --resume              Support resuming of interrupted transfers by using the zfs extensible_dataset feature (both zpools should
+Useful for proxmox HA replication) --no-holds            Dont lock snapshots on the source.
+(Useful to allow proxmox HA replication to switches nodes) --resume              Support resuming of interrupted transfers by using the zfs extensible_dataset feature (both zpools should